RN PRELICENSURE ASSOCIATE DEGREE

 Basic Program Requirements: Minimum 17 years of age and 12th grade education.
 Must show ID such as driver’s license, and original diploma or official transcript of high school or GED.
 International transcripts must be accompanied by an academic evaluation of equivalency to US courses.

-LVNs who want to transition to RNs may apply as advanced placement students and submit official transcripts of required general education and science courses (see list found under “Programs”) completed with minimum grade of “C” for each course, official VN transcript, original VN diploma, LVN licensure, evidence of 6 months recent LVN experience, and 3 letters of reference (2 nursing professionals and 1 personal).
-Advanced placement students who passed basic requirements will be eligible to attend an LVN to RN Transition Course to be considered for the RN PL program.
+Upon complete submission of the above, advanced placement applicants will be eligible to attend an LVN to RN Transition Course to be considered for the RN PL program.
 The “Transition” course is designed to prepare the LVN to enter a prelicensure RN program and focuses on expanding nursing knowledge and skills to facilitate the LVN’s assumption of the distinctly different role of an RN.
-Speak with the admission staff for additional information and fees for the Transition course.
+Speak with the admissions staff for additional information and current fees for the Transition course.

 LVNs may also inquire about the 30-unit option.
 Students must meet program requirements for the RN AD Nursing degree and complete the LVN to RN Transition Course to be considered for the RN PL program.
 The enrollee who becomes at risk of or is failing in the program shall not be able to change from the “30-unit option” to the regular RN PL program.
 The option may pose limitations in future employment and plans for advancement in nursing education.